How Does Kratom Get You High?

-There are several different types, or strains, of Kratom which are rumored by users to produce a variety of effects.
-Aside from the strains, there are subcategories referred to as “Veins” which come in 3 colors: red, green, and white.
-While there is currently minimal research done on the effects produced by different strains or veins, rumors abound as to the effects of each.
-These rumored effects include:
+There are several different types, or strains, of kratom which are rumored by users to produce a variety of effects.
+Each carries with them the potential for abuse.
+Aside from the strains, there are subcategories referred to as “veins” which come in three colors: red, green, and white.
+The rumored effects of these strains and veins include:

-- Thai: Green and White is said to produce a euphoric high as well as act as a stimulant.
+- Thai: Green and White may produce a euphoric high and act as a stimulant.
 Red is said to help dampen pain.

-- Maeng Da: Originating in Thailand, Maeng Da will supposedly act as a stimulant while also producing a serenity and act as a painkiller.
+- Maeng Da: Originating in Thailand, Maeng Da supposedly acts as a stimulant while also reducing anxiety and pain.

-- Malaysian: Reported to act as a stimulant, provide pain relief, and produce mood enhancement.
+- Malaysian: Reported to act as a stimulant, provide pain relief, and enhance mood.

-- Green Malay: Supposedly acts as a stimulant as well as assisting with concentration or focus.
+- Green Malay: Supposedly acts as a stimulant as well as assists with concentration or focus.